 Developing and implementing plans to cultivate and solicit donors.

 Preparing high-quality proposals, reports, and other donor-facing communications in collaboration with program staff and grant writers.

 Crafting strategic talking points and other materials for program and executive staff to use in donor meetings.

-Cultivating relationships with donors and participating in funder meetings.
+Stewarding donor relationships and participating in funder meetings.

 Ensuring accurate financial projections and donor information in our Salesforce database.

 Leveraging the resources of department-wide research and donor engagement (communications/events) teams, as appropriate.